zhangyabin/SQA/week8_final_examination.md

     How many bugs hand down?

-    Is it pass the test?
+    Does it pass the test?

     Can it release?